Guidelines for Publishing Educational Documents

 Authors (or peers) review numbered fact sheets and educational publications regularly for accuracy and current practice.
 The publishing unit assists with revisions and reprints.
-Outdated publications are removed from active inventory and archived in the KSU Libraries.
+Outdated publications are removed from inventory.

-Editing, design, and production of unnumbered items for limited distribution is available as a fee-based service for internal and external clients.
+Editing, design, and production of unnumbered items for limited distribution is available on a fee basis for internal and external clients.

 Internal clients include faculty and staff projects in departments, counties, districts, centers, or others units within K-State Research and Extension, the College of Agriculture, and associated colleges.
 Internal clients’ units are invoiced for professional services and production.

 External clients include foundations, professional organizations, nongovernmental grant projects, commercial entities, and individuals.
-External clients are invoiced an additional 36.5 percent for professional fees and production, as required by the university and to avoid unfair competition with local vendors or service providers.
+External clients are invoiced an additional 36.5 percent for professional fees and production, as required by the university and to avoid unfair competition with local vendors.
 For more information, contact the publishing unit coordinator or your editor.
 Estimates are available on request.